emiago/sharef/README.md

 Deamon is listening on 9876 port by default, using HTTP2 protocol.
 BE AWARE receiver will put everything in same directory where it is run.

-# Roadmap

-- [ ] Refactoring and more tests
-- [ ] ADD Demos and more docs
-- [ ] File permissions better handling
-- [ ] Detect connection changes
-- [ ] End program on when all files are sent
-- [ ] Running with SDP piped on stdin
-- [ ] Making code public
-- And more ...

 # Feedback